JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCotH"></a>CArcCotH / CACotH

-Returns the complex hyperbolic arccotangent of this complex number.
-Alias: CACotH.
+Returns the complex hyperbolic arccotangent of a complex number.

 ```
 FUNCTION CArcCotH (BYREF value AS _complex) AS _complex